-Protocol 5 - Management of corporate operations

-Regarding this sensitive area, it is necessary to:

-- set in place the procedure to transmit data and information regarding the transactions, including extraordinary transactions (acquisitions, mergers, demergers, etc.) to the person in charge and to the Supervisory Body, through a system (digital or otherwise) that allows each step to be traced, including the handling of incoming and outgoing liquidity, with the purpose of checking, for example, that indicators are in place to highlight any anomaly.
-The following make up a non-exhaustive list: - execution of transactions financed through international telegraphic payments, especially form foreign countries known as being offshore centres or tax havens or covered by banking secrecy, that is, listed by the Financial Action Tax Force (FATF) as non-collaborative; - transactions involving an unjustified use of payment techniques through off-setting, or where there are elements such as the agent being domiciled at a third party's address, the use of postal boxes or postal addresses that are not the agent's fiscal or professional address;

-- settlement of payment through bank cheques with consecutive serial numbers or more than one cheque with the same sum and the same date or cheques where the beneficiary is not indicated; - payments carried out with counterparties in unusual locations for MIP; - sending and receiving money to/from numerous recurrent counterparties located abroad in localities not geographically distant from MIP; - transactions that involve counterparties in foreign countries known as offshore centres or tax havens or covered by banking secrecy that is, listed by the Financial Action Tax Force (FATF) as non-collaborative, and that are not justified by the economic activity of the client or by other circumstances; - transactions concerning the constitution and the transfer of property rights carried out through payment means from the aforementioned countries; - search for funding on the basis of guarantees, that can be in the form of titles and certificates stating that substantial sums are held at foreign banks, especially if these deposits or finances are held or dispended by entities established in these countries.
+Protocol 5 - Management of corporate operations Operational Management Regarding this sensitive area, it is necessary to: set in place the procedure to transmit data and information regarding the transactions, including extraordinary transactions (acquisitions, mergers, demergers, etc.) to the person in charge and to the Supervisory Body, through a system (digital or otherwise) that allows each step to be traced, including the handling of incoming and outgoing liquidity, with the purpose of checking, for example, that indicators are in place to highlight any anomaly.
+The following make up a non-exhaustive list: execution of transactions financed through international telegraphic payments, especially form foreign countries known as being offshore centres or tax havens or covered by banking secrecy, that is, listed by the Financial Action Tax Force (FATF) as non-collaborative; transactions involving an unjustified use of payment techniques through off-setting, or where there are elements such as the agent being domiciled at a third party's address, the same of model have a model of dimensional states of the second state the use of postal boxes or postal addresses that are not the agent's fiscal or professional address; 0 settlement of payment through bank cheques with consecutive serial numbers or more than one cheque with the same sum and the same date or cheques where the beneficiary is not indicated; 0 payments carried out with counterparties in unusual locations for MIP; 0 sending and receiving money to/from numerous recurrent counterparties located abroad in localities not geographically distant from MIP; 0 transactions that involve counterparties in foreign countries known as offshore centres or tax havens or covered by banking secrecy that is, listed by the Financial Action Tax Force (FATF) as non-collaborative, and that are not justified by the economic activity of the client or by other circumstances; 0 transactions concerning the constitution and the transfer of property rights carried out through payment means from the aforementioned countries; 0 search for funding on the basis of guarantees, that can be in the form of titles and certificates stating that substantial sums are held at foreign banks, especially if these deposits or finances are held or dispended by entities established in these countries.